mmacy/cosmos-python-prototype/README.md

 * [Container][ref_container]: A container is a collection of JSON documents.
 You create (insert), read, update, and delete items in a container by using methods on the [Container][ref_container] object.

 * [Item][ref_item]: An Item is the dictionary-like representation of a JSON document stored in a container.
-Each Item you add to a container must have an `id` field whose value is unique within the container.
-If you add an item to a container without including an `id` field, Cosmos DB creates one for you in the form of a GUID.
+Each Item you add to a container must include an `id` field whose value is unique within the container.

 For more information about these resources, see [Working with Azure Cosmos databases, containers and items][cosmos_resources].